 Class and Ensemble Grades

-Grading for School of Music classes and ensembles follows the university's policies: Grading Policies/Policy Statement.
+Grading for School of Music classes and ensembles follows the University Policies for Grading.
 Specifically, grading for School of Music classes is based on the requirements outlined in the syllabus for the class; grading for School of Music ensembles is based on the requirements stated in the written policies for the ensemble, which may include attendance.

 Studio is the heart of your professional training as a musician.
 The studio grade is based on your fulfillment of the requirements outlined by your studio teacher for the semester as demonstrated by the product of both your talent and effort.
 The following scale reflects what each grade means: